 Five important dealers in avant-garde art, in Paris, during the period 1900-30, include Solomon R Guggenheim (1861-1949), Ambroise Vollard (1866-1939), Daniel-Henry Kahnweiler (1884-1979), Paul Guillaume (1891-1934) and Peggy Guggenheim (1898-1979).
 In Germany, the great centre of the expressionist avant-garde, was Walden's Sturm Gallery.

 Avant-gardism during the 1940s onwards, came in fits and starts.
 This was partly because abstract art dominated, and there was very little about abstraction that was fundamentally new.
 In America, it's true, Jackson Pollock (1912-56) invented action-painting; Mark Rothko (1903-70) invested his abstract compositions with colourful emotion, while Robert Motherwell and Barnett Newman invested theirs with narrative; but by the mid-60s abstraction was a spent force.
 Minimalism streamlined it and attempted to inject it with a more high-powered message, but the public weren't really interested.
 They much preferred Pop art - the new 60s aesthetic which suddenly made art accessible again.
 However, except for a few exceptional multi-media artists, like Robert Rauschenberg and Andy Warhol, and possibly the sculptor Claes Oldenburg, Pop art remained trendy but predictable.
+(For more, see Andy Warhol's Pop Art of the sixties and seventies.)
 In Italy meanwhile, during the late 1960s, the humble raw materials used in the assemblages, installations and performance art of Arte Povera reinforced the experimental nature of the movement, while in America both the wooden assemblage art of Louise Nevelson (1899-1988) and the 'accumulations' of Arman (1928-2005) were a welcome exception to the dominant pop culture.
 Meantime, in Europe, during the 1950s and early 1960s, a taste of avant-gardism was provided by the experimental artists Jean Dubuffet (see Art Brut) and Yves Klein, as well as the Swiss sculptor and Jean Tinguely (1925-91) who joined Alexander Calder in developing kinetic art.

 Postmodernist art arrived during the late 1960s and early 1970s.
 It led to the appearance of brand new forms of contemporary art, much of which was almost, by definition, avant-garde.
 These new artforms included: Fine art photography, exemplified by Robert Mapplethorpe (1946-89) and Nan Goldin (b.1953); But see: Is Photography Art?
 Also Installation art, exemplified by Joseph Beuys (1921-86), Bruce Nauman (b.1941), Christian Boltanski (b.1944), Richard Wilson (b.1953), and Martin Creed (b.1968); Video art as practised by the likes of Andy Warhol (1928-87), Peter Campus (b.1937), Bill Viola (b.1951), and Turner Prize Winner Mark Wallinger (b.1959) and Steve McQueen (b.1969); Conceptual art, typified in works by Sol LeWitt (b.1928), Eva Hesse (1937-70), Lawrence Weiner (b.1942), and Joseph Kosuth (b.1945); Performance art and its associated style of Happenings, exemplified by Allan Kaprow (b.1927), Yves Klein (1928-62), Wolf Vostell (1932-98), Gunter Brus (b.1938), Hermann Nitsch (b.1938), Gilbert & George (b.1943, 1942), and the Fluxus movement; and Land art, as practised by Christo & Jeanne Claude [Jeanne-Claude Denat de Guillebon (1935-2009) and Christo Javacheff (b.1935)], and Andy Goldsworthy (b.1956).
 For a non-commercial contemporary art form, see: Ice Sculpture - arguably the latest word in "found objects."